technobuddha/library/doc/modules/toDashCase.md

 `string`

-the ientifier in dash form
+the identifier in dash form

 #### Defined in